thecml/kubernetes-on-arm/README.md

 # cAdvisor in kubelet provides a web site that outputs all kind of stats in real time
 # http://$MASTER_IP:4194

-# Disable this node.
+# Turndown Kubernetes on this node.
 This always reverts the "kube-config enable-*" commands
-kube-config disable-node

-# Remove the data for the cluster
-kube-config delete-data
+kube-config disable
 ```

 ## Addons